-Comparing with (1), mark the higher order of nonlinearity of the source (4-th instead of 3-rd); this is necessary to overpower the 3-rd order classical term in (21).
-Accordingly, the last term in (21) has even higher, 5-th, order of nonlinearity, required to counterbalance the source as the perturbation grows.
+Comparing with (1), note the higher order of nonlinearity of the source (fourth instead of third); this is necessary to overpower the third order classical term in (21).
+Accordingly, the last term in (21) has even higher, fifth, order of nonlinearity, required to counterbalance the source as the perturbation grows.